fasteiner/Notion/source/WikiSource/Home.md

 If you receive items from the API, Notion will automatically convert it into Notion objects (based on the classes) so that the can be used.

+## Notion Objects
+There are several type of Notion object for different purposes.
+* Block
+* Page
+* Database
+* Parent
+* User
+* Comment
+* Unfurl attribute
+* File
+* Emoji

+Each of the objects

 ## Change log

 A full list of changes in each version can be found in the [change log](https://github.com/fasteiner/Notion/blob/main/CHANGELOG.md).